alphagov/gsp/docs/gds-supported-platform/tls-certificates.md

       protocol: HTTPS
     tls:
       mode: SIMPLE
-      credentialName: my-custom-cert
+      credentialName: <CERTNAME>
     hosts:
-      - "my-custom-domain.example.com"
+      - "<CUSTOM_DOMAIN>"
 ```

+Where:

+ - `<NAME>` is the name you will give this `Gateway` resource
+ - `<CUSTOM_DOMAIN>` is the fully-qualified domain name for your
+   custom domain for your certificate (for example,
+   `my-custom-domain.example.com`)

-The line `istio: my-namespace-ingressgateway` (replace `my-namespace`
+Note: the line `istio: <NAMESPACE>-ingressgateway` selects the
-with your actual namespace name) selects the ingressgateway in your
+ingressgateway in your namespace.
-namespace.

-The line `credentialName: my-custom-cert` tells the `Gateway` to use
-the `SealedSecret` you created above for TLS termination.

-The line `- "my-custom-domain.example.com"` tells the `Gateway` to
-listen on the virtual host corresponding to the certificate domain
-name.

-### Providing certificates for custom domains

-As the example shows, if you provide your own certificates, you can
-use any custom domain you choose; you do not have to use the cluster
+### Create a CNAME record from your custom domain to the namespace ingressgateway

-`govsvc.uk` domain.
-To use a custom domain, create a CNAME record
+In the DNS configuration for your custom domain, create a CNAME record
-from your domain to the external load balancer for your namespace.
-We
-provide a convenience record called
-`<namespace>.london.<cluster>.govsvc.uk` for this purpose.
-For
-example, if your namespace is called `verify-proxy-node-prod` in the
-`verify` cluster, you would create a CNAME from your custom domain to
+from your custom domain to `<NAMESPACE>.london.<CLUSTER>.govsvc.uk`.
-`verify-proxy-node-prod.london.verify.govsvc.uk.`.

 [cert-manager]: https://docs.cert-manager.io/en/latest/
 [gsp-canary]: https://github.com/alphagov/gsp/tree/master/components/canary